 An EOB is a form you receive from the insurance company each time a claim is submitted on your behalf.
 One copy is sent to you and one to your provider (doctor, lab, etc.).
 The EOB explains how your claim was processed and/or paid.
 It will include some or all of the following information: the provider name, the date, the amount the provider billed, any discounts that may apply, the amount paid and to whom it was paid, any amount applied to your deductible, the co-insurance amount for which you are responsible, or the reason for denial if your claim was denied.

+The New School does not currently offer a supplemental dental insurance plan.
 New York University College of Dentistry offers a dental plan for non-NYU students.
 Stu-Dent membership is open to full and part-time students of participating colleges and universities (including The New School) as well as their partners and dependent children.
-Enrollment fee is $235 per calendar year.
 Memberships follow the academic calendar year (i.e., September–August) regardless of the date of enrollment.
 For more information or to enroll in the Stu-Dent plan, please go to their website.
 For more dental treatment options, please click here for our dental options hand-out.

-The Aetna Student Health Insurance plan does not cover routine vision care such as eye exams, contact lenses or eyeglasses.
+The Aetna Student Health Insurance plan does not cover routine vision care such as eye exams, contact lenses or eyeglasses for students ages 19 or older.
 Aetna Student Health Insurance offers a vision discount program for students that includes discounts on eye exams, contact lens fitting, contact lenses, and eyeglasses.
 Please click here for more information.

 Yes.
 The New School Student Health Insurance Plan provides worldwide coverage.
 As an active participant in the Aetna Student Accident and Sickness program, you have access to emergency assistance services when you are traveling 100 miles away from our campus or outside your country of residence.
 Call On Call International 24 hours a day, 365 days a year at 866.525.1956 (in the United States) or 603.328.1956 (outside of the United States).
 On Call International provides a wide array of services to assist you in the event of an emergency, including evacuation and repatriation services.
 Any Emergency Travel Assistance Services are covered 100 percent as long as services are coordinated through On Call International.